-Hydrogel vs silicone hydrogel contact lenses: benefits & disadvantages
+Hydrogel vs silicone hydrogel contact lenses: pros and cons

-Every contact lens wearer – especially those who are affected by dry eyes and digital eye strain – at some point faces the question: „What’s the best material for contact lenses?“
+Every contact lens wearer – especially those who are affected by dry eyes and digital eye strain – at some point asks at least one of the following questions:

 - How important is water content in contact lenses?

-- “Shall I choose hydrogel or silicone hydrogel lenses?”
+- Should I choose hydrogel or silicone hydrogel lenses?

-We receive your enquiries on a daily basis, so we decided to address them in this article, to make things a bit clearer for you.
+As we receive your enquiries on this topic on a daily basis, we decided to address them in this article.
+Let us know in the comments if you find it helpful!

 What type of soft contact lenses are there?